-How can you help your new college student be prepared to handle an issue that they likely have never encountered before?
+College 911 is a way to help ensure your new college student is prepared to handle an issue that they likely have never encountered before.
 Ask yourself these questions: What have you done to prepare if the unthinkable happens – what if your son or daughter has a serious injury or medical emergency, how will you be notified?
 What kind of information can health care providers share with you?
 Do you know what medical resources are available close to campus and the hours they are open?
 Or what if your kid comes across another student who is injured or is having a medical emergency?
 How can you help them to be prepared to handle an issue that they likely have never encountered before?

 Below we’ve laid out a 3-step plan to set up a safety net around your student in preparation for their first year of college.